The Aviation Historian

 FAQs

-Q – Why can I no longer order TAH issues or subscriptions for delivery to the EU from your website?
+Q – Why can I no longer order TAH issues for delivery to the EU from your website?

 A – Changes to EU VAT and distance-selling rules, introduced in July 2021, made it impracticable for us to continue selling TAH to customers in the EU countries via our website.
 In order to provide our EU customers with an alternative, we have arranged for two booksellers within the EU to stock current and back-issues.
 Contact them direct: